How to turn off Avast antivirus for Windows and Mac in 2025

 I often use this method when testing software installations that Avast flags.
 It’s simple and easy to reverse.

-Pro Tip: If you’re unsure how long you’ll need it off, choose “until restart” for a safe reset.
+If you’re unsure how long you’ll need it off, choose “until restart” for a safe reset.

 2.2.
-Step-by-step: Disable Avast from settings (Core Shields)
+Step-by-step: Disable Avast from configurations

 1. Open Avast Antivirus.